earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/03-intro-raster/raster-processing-python/2018-02-05-raster05-reproject-raster-data.md

 <div class="notice--warning" markdown="1">

-## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Challenge Your Skills
+## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Challenge: Reproject a Hillshade Layer

 Below there is code to open up a hillshade for this same study area.
 Reproject the hillshade object using rioxarray.
 Then add it to the map that you created above as an underlay.

 HINT: you can set the `alpha=` parameter to a value less than 1 to add transparency to a layer in your plot.

 Your final plot should look like the one below:

 </div>